MathAdventurer/EVSense/README.md

 ## What is EVSense

- A DNN model designed for household EV charging detection only using the aggregated load curve (so called "non-intrusive EV charging detection").
+ A DNN model designed for household EV charging detection only using the aggregated load curve, so called **non-intrusive EV charging detection**.

 ## What dose this project contain